 Prime spots include offshore banks, kelp paddies, and along temperature breaks.
 As winter approaches, the fish move south towards warmer equatorial waters.

-During spring, bonito starts heading north again, reaching the waters off Oregon and Washington by early summer.
+During spring, bonito start heading north again, reaching the waters off Oregon and Washington by early summer.

 Similar seasonal migration patterns occur in other parts of the bonito’s range, following an abundance of bait fish and optimum water temperatures.